 Gerald R. Ford-class

-Type: Nuclear Aircraft Carrier
+Type: Aircraft Carrier

 Domain: sea